What is SSC CGL Exam? - Full Form, Eligibility Criteria, Qualification, Age Limit & Post, Salary and Pattern

 SSC CGL Eligibility Criteria

-• Nationality: Indian, Nepal or Bhutan.
+• Citizens of Nepal or Bhutan

 SSC CGL Exam Pattern